Apollo-Level2-Web-Dev/L2-B2-Assignment-8-Full-stack/3-Blood-Donation-Application.md

 - limit: (Optional) Sets the number of items per page.
 Default is a predefined limit.
 Example: ?limit=10
 - sortBy: (Optional) Specifies the field by which the results should be sorted.
 Only applicable to the following fields: `lastDonationDate`, `age`, `name`.
 Example: ?sortBy=lastDonationDate
 - sortOrder: (Optional) Determines the sorting order, either 'asc' (ascending) or 'desc' (descending).
 Example: ?sortOrder=desc
 - bloodType: (Optional) Filters results by the blood type of the user you want to request.
-Example: ?bloodType=A+
+Example: ?bloodType=A_POSITIVE
 - availability:(Optional) Filters results by the availability of the user you want to request.
 Example: ?availability=true

 - **Response:**